+No new secondary road construction will be required for this sale.
 Best management practices will be implemented to ensure water quality standards in all water courses.
-Erosion issue are not anticipated but any concerns will be mitigated by backfilling skid trails with debris.
-There is no expectation that this harvest will have negative impacts on Tanana or Gerstle rivers.
+Erosion will be mitigated by backfilling skid trails with debris and through the installation of water bars if necessary.
+Harvest operations will be avoided during spring break-up and extremely wet time periods to mitigate erosion issues, but water bars will be installed if deemed necessary.
+There is no expectation that this harvest will have negative impacts on the Jenny M Creek, Little Chena or the main branch of the Chena River.